its-azharmalik/youreply-frontend/README.md

 npm run build
 ```

-To build with the backend server follow the backend repository
+### To run with the backend server follow the backend repository

 Backend Repository(https://github.com/its-azharmalik/youreply-backend)